 But when you confine large numbers of animals in one place, you also have to deal with the huge volumes of excrement they produce.
-Research shows that U.S. industrial livestock farms produce up to 1.37 billion tons of manure each yearthat’s 20 times more fecal waste than the entire U.S. human population!
-This concentration of waste poses a serious pollution risk to water resources and the air around us.
+Research shows that U.S. industrial livestock farms produce up to 1.37 billion tons of manure each year—that’s 20 times more fecal waste than the entire U.S. human population!
+This poses serious pollution risks to water resources and the air around us.

-Whether were talking cattle, hogs or poultry, industrial livestock operations produce vast quantities of concentrated wastea toxic concoction of feces, heavy metals, antibiotic and other drug residues, growth hormones, animal blood, and harmful bacteria such as E. coli.
-Even moderately intensive livestock operations can produce as much manure as a small sized city: A 2,500-head dairy cattle operation, for example, can produce as much waste as 61,000 people.
-However, there are two important differences: first, livestock wastes can be up to 100 times more concentrated than human wastes; second, human waste must be treated before it is discharge into the environment.
+Whether we’re talking cattle, hogs or poultry, industrial livestock operations produce vast quantities of concentrated waste–a toxic concoction of feces, heavy metals, antibiotic and other drug residues, growth hormones, animal blood and harmful bacteria such as E. coli.
+Even moderately intensive livestock operations can produce as much manure as a small sized city: a 2,500-head dairy cattle operation, for example, can produce as much waste as 61,000 people.
+However, there are two important differences.
+First, livestock wastes can be up to 100 times more concentrated than human wastes; second, human waste must be treated before it is discharged into the environment.

-Most industrial livestock operations pump the toxic liquid waste output into vast open containment tanks or lagoons.
+Most industrial livestock operations pump the toxic liquid waste output into vast open containment tanks or lagoons (as in the Georgia hog operation at the top of this page).
 Some of these lagoons are as big as several football fields (zoom in on this Google Map of two relatively small intensive hog operation in North Carolina for an idea of the scale).

-One of the cheapestand so most commondisposal methods is to periodically spray the liquid waste on surrounding fields.
-The problem is the waste is often sprayed at such high application ratesor so frequentlythat the soil and plants cannot absorb it, let alone utilize it.
+One of the cheapest–and therefore most common–disposal methods is to periodically spray the liquid waste on surrounding fields.
+The problem is the waste is often sprayed at such high application rates—or so frequently—that the soil and plants cannot absorb it, let alone utilize it.
 This over-application leads to toxic run-off, where water-soluble nutrients and other contaminants find their way into waterways and groundwater systems, polluting our drinking water and rivers.
 Leaks or breaks in storage or containment units, as well as accidents and storm floods, can also result in massive releases of the toxic waste into our waterways.
 Researchers state that, based on available data, “generally accepted livestock waste management practices do not adequately or effectively protect water resources from contamination with excessive nutrients, microbial pathogens, and pharmaceuticals present in the waste.”

-Water tests have also revealed other contamination, including hormones in surface waters around industrial livestock farms where hormones are routinely used to promote animal growth or productivity.
+Water tests also reveal other contamination, including hormones in surface waters around industrial livestock farms where hormones are routinely used to promote animal growth or productivity.
 Research shows these hormones can alter the reproductive habits of aquatic species, affecting the fertility of female fish and other species.